bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/boston.md

 #### Freedom Trail
 If you want to replicate a Massachusetts middle school field trip (and enjoy some local history), you should take a walk along the Freedom Trail.
-This brick striping in the road brings you by a lot of important buildings and memorials from the Revolutionary War, in addition to walking through a bustling section of Boston.
+This brick striping in the sidewalk brings you by a lot of important buildings and memorials from the Revolutionary War, in addition to walking through a bustling section of Boston.

 #### Newbury Street
 If you're looking for shopping, this is the place!
 There's plenty of stores here as well as the Prudential Center mall.
 Stop by Eataly for imported goods & food or Restoration Hardware to feel fancy sitting on very expensive furniture.
 There's also plenty of restaurants here, but we haven't tried out many of them.